 Airport: Bristol Airport is located south of the city, with airlines including easyJet, Flybmi, Ryanair, Thomas Cook Airlines and TUI Airways serving many European destinations.
 The Airport Flyer Express bus service connects the city with the airport, with a journey time of approximately 35 minutes.

+Thinking of flying to Bristol?
 Search & book your flights through Skyscanner here.

 Train: Bristol Temple Meads has services from a number of UK major cities, including London Paddington, Manchester, Leeds, Edinburgh and Glasgow.

 Thinking of catching a train to Bristol?
 Search and and book your journey through the Trainline here.

 Where to Stay in Bristol